Forecasting Local Ionospheric Parameters Using Transformers: Introduction

-Learned latent representations can greatly simplify a time series through linearizations of the latent representation \cite{lago_2022} or time delay embeddings \cite{curtis_2024}.
-However, the burden of choosing the correct latent dimension or time delay can make these methods cumbersome when applied to real-world datasets, and there is no straightforward means of validating that a given embedding will continue to work for future time series or, in the case of ionospheric forecasting, for new geographic locations.
-Nevertheless, recent advances in transformer-based neural networks have produced promising results \cite{lim_2021, zhou_2023}.
+Many machine learning models operate on learned latent representations of the data.
+These learned spaces can greatly simplify a time series through linearizations of the latent variable dynamics \cite{lago_2022} or time delay embeddings \cite{curtis_2024}.
+However, the burden of choosing the correct latent dimension or time delay can make these methods cumbersome when applied to real-world datasets, and there is no straightforward means of validating that a given embedding will continue to work for future time series or for new geographic locations.
+Recent advances in transformer-based neural networks offer a promising alternative \cite{lim_2021, zhou_2023, tang_2023, zhou_2025, mao_2025}.